CKS-Systems/manifest/compliance/README.md

 #### Flow
 1. User initiates account creation with Manifest
-2. Sanctions Compliance Provider SCP verifies wallet against sanctions lists
+2. SCP verifies wallet against sanctions lists
 3. If compliant, SCP creates a Proof of Compliance account
 4. Manifest checks for existence of Proof of Compliance account during wrapper creation
 5. Account creation proceeds only if Proof of Compliance exists